telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 #### Web Browser Support for Hybrid UI

-The [hybrid UI](/intro/list-of-widgets) widgets and framework are intended for Cordova based deployments, and support the following mobile device browsers and their corresponding web view components:
+The [hybrid UI widgets and frameworks](/intro/supporting/list-of-widgets) are intended for Cordova based deployments, and support the following mobile device browsers and their corresponding web view components:

 | Browser           | Supported Versions            |
 | :---------------- | :---------------------------- |